A possible solution to our chaotic democracy could be a citizens’ assembly.

 Social mobility, democracy and Brexit

 11. And it gets worse, much worse.
-The shocking choice to ‘Leave’ during the referendum of 2016 was in part driven by the frustrations of many working and middle class people who no longer felt that their living standards were commensurate to their expectations.
+The shocking choice to ‘Leave’ during the referendum of 2016 was in part driven by the frustrations of many working- and middle-class people who no longer felt that their living standards were commensurate to their expectations.
 Our third and final snapshot is therefore touching upon the sensitive matter of social mobility, democracy and Brexit.
 Many, especially those who count themselves among the middle class, it should be remembered, were once numbered among the lower middle class, and in some cases, the poor working class.
 The memories of stinging poverty and the austerity years during and subsequent to the Second Great War are still alive with them, even to this day.
 They remember how difficult life used to be for their families; their parents worked very hard, accumulated a little nest egg, thus achieving a precarious respectability in the process.
 They lived on a knife-edge, fearing that if some misfortune were to cross their path, all their hard work of thriftiness and diligence would evaporate in an instance before their very eyes; and that they would be plunged back into debt and real poverty.
-The unhappy reality of this hazardous existence, alas, often makes otherwise open minded people hard-of-heart and unforgiving in their views about certain issues of the day.
+The unhappy reality of this hazardous existence, alas, often makes otherwise open-minded people hard-of-heart and unforgiving in their views about certain issues of the day.
 I know this to be a fact; for some of the ordinary English men and women, who came to my aid during my hour of distress as a refugee, were and are still numbered among these people.

 12. Apropos my years as a penniless refugee in England, one of my highlights, for which I always set time aside, was listening to John Humphrys on BBC Radio4 – the world at One and PM at 5.
 John Humphrys stepped down from his slot on 19 September 2019, after 32 years of faithful service.
 Reading an extract from his recently published memoir, “A Day Like Today: Memoirs,” I could not help but feel a certain resonance with what he was saying.
 He spoke of his poor upbringing in Wales, and how he escaped poverty by, in his own words, “Both Mam and Dad had the unswerving certainty that if we went to a grammar school, we’d have a very different future from the grinding poverty of their own lives.”
 He continued, “My younger brother, Rob, and I went to Cardiff High, regarded as the best school in Cardiff, if not in Wales.
 I hated it from the day I joined until the day I left.
 The head was a snob, and I was clearly not the sort of boy he wanted at Cardiff High — far too working-class for his refined tastes.”

 13. John Humphrys’ story reminded me of a lady I am acquainted with.
 She was the first in her family to breakout of such precarious existence in poverty, by first winning a place at a grammar school, which was followed with winning a scholarship to Oxford University.
 She did very well at Oxford.
 So well indeed, that she met and married an Oxford man, also the first in his family to gain a university education; they started a family soon afterwards, establishing their home in one of the Home Counties in England.
 The marriage was fruitful; producing two children, a boy and a girl.
-Anxious for their children not to experience the uncertainties of their youth, both husband and wife scraped and skimped in order to give their off-spring a better chance in life; their only son was for example sent to one of the great English public schools in England.
+Anxious for their children not to experience the uncertainties of their youth, both husband and wife scraped and skimped in order to give their offspring a better chance in life; their only son was for example sent to one of the great English public schools in England.
 I understand that this sort of things is quite common in England for some aspiring parents to go the extra mile, in order to give their children a leg up in the highly competitive environment Britain has become.
 Their daughter was similarly provided for.
 Although she was not educated at a private school, she was nevertheless sent to one of the remaining grammar schools in England; this is significant because the Direct Grant Grammar Schools (Cessation of Grants) Regulation 1975, oversaw the general decline of grammar schools in England and Wales.
 The couple was naturally big with expectations; they had done everything practically possible to set their children up for life, they expected great things from their offspring.

-14. But, alas, as we know all too well from the ancients; who accurately observed that you may put every stitch of canvass on when the wind blows, but you cannot make the wind blow.
+14. But, alas, as we know all too well from the ancients, who accurately observed that you may put every stitch of canvass on when the wind blows, but you cannot make the wind blow.
 The fortunes of their children, although not through the fault of their own, were nevertheless a crushing disappointment; so much so that the couple is still the main provider for their progenies, including supporting their grandchildren.
 They feel desperately let down; let down by decades of one policy failure after another, there has been a genuine failure of leadership by both the Right and the Left of the British political establishment.
 They are very angry.
 And part of their anger is centred on the apparent liberties and obligations of Britain’s membership in the European Union, which no one in the establishment has ever taken the trouble to explain to them clearly.
 Make no mistake that if all things were equal, they would whole heartedly support the European Union project; indeed, the couple, in their capacities as academics, are among those who have done well out of Britain’s membership to the EU.
 But they are caught in a dilemma which no British government has been successful in addressing, which is, immigration and integration; and the seeming pressure placed upon declining public services.
 And living as they do in a town which is considered by many as one the melting pots in one of the Home Counties, government policies vis-à-vis integration of immigrants in the local communities appear to have fallen flat to the ground.
 Moreover, Brexit is such a major distraction from real issues ordinary people (including this couple) have to grapple with daily, that there is a sense in which British people appear to have been shafted to the back of the queue, as it were.
 This sense, I fear, is widespread.
-It is for example reflected in a twit I came across in my twitter feed the other day: “Politics is not just an after dinner discussions for grown-ups.
+It is for example reflected in a twit I came across in my twitter feed the other day: “Politics is not just an after-dinner discussions for grown-ups.
 These children are living it.
 Foodbanks, homelessness, fuel poverty, clothes parcels, shops closing, after school clubs/youth services gone.
 It’s not ideology.
 It’s her environment.
 She lives it, sees it and is angry.”

 Could a citizens’ assembly save our fractured democracy?